azmenak/react-stripe-checkout/README.md

 `token` and `stripeKey` are the only *required* props, everything else is options as per the stripe docs.
 See [Checkout Docs](https://stripe.com/docs/checkout#integration-custom).
-All props go through simple validation and are passed to stripe checkout.
+All props go through simple validation and are passed to stripe checkout, they're also document in `StripeCheckout.jsx`.

 ```javascript
 var react = require('react'),